Drew-Alleman/profile-stealer/README.md

 # profile-stealer
 Chromium browsers leave database files in the users AppData folder these cointain information such as History, Login Data (encrypted), and auto-fill entries.
 These files are heavily monitored by AV and EDR products.
-This repository implements two different simular methods to automate the stealing of these files without tripping any detections on windows linux and MacOS.
+This repository implements two different but simular methods to automate the stealing of these files without tripping any detections on windows linux and MacOS.

 ## Customizing Execution Workflow
 You can use the `build.py` python script to generate the output executable this allows you to customize the following features: